mlc-mlapis/docs/src/documentation/cli/available-commands.md

 #### `--zeropsLogin`

-E-mail address you registered your account with.
-Use alongside `--zeropsPassword`
+THe e-mail address you registered your account with.
+Use alongside your `--zeropsPassword`

 ```bash
 $ zcli login --zeropsLogin=my@mail.com --zeropsPassword=foobar123